Last updated: Sep-05-2024

 Audio frequency control

-Use the audio_frequency parameter (af in URLs) to control the audio sampling frequency.
-This parameter represents an integer value in Hz, or, to retain the original frequency (af_iaf in URLs) of a video when setting the video codec automatically.
+in URLs) of a video when setting the video codec automatically.
 See af (audio_frequency) in the Transformation URL API Reference for the possible values.

-For example, setting the audio frequency to 22050 Hz in the mp4 video with the public ID: parrot:
+For example, setting the audio frequency to 22050 Hz in the mp4 video with the public ID: parrot

 Audio codec settings

-Use the audio_codec parameter (ac in URLs) to set the audio codec or remove the audio channel completely as follows:
+in URLs) to set the audio codec or remove the audio channel completely as follows:

-• none removes the audio channel
+removes the audio channel -

-• aac (mp4 only)
+(mp4 only) -

-• vorbis (ogv or webm only)
+(ogv or webm only) -

-• mp3 (mp4 only)
+(mp4 only) -

-• opus (webm only)
+(webm only)

-For example, removing the audio channel from the uploaded mp4 video with public ID: docs/parrot:
+For example, removing the audio channel from the uploaded mp4 video with public ID: docs/parrot

 Adjust the audio volume

-Control the audio volume of an audio or video file with the volume effect parameter (e_volume in URLs).
-You can adjust the volume as a percentage of the current volume, by specifying an increase or decrease in decibels, or just set the volume to mute.
+in URLs).
+You can adjust the volume as a percentage of the current volume, by specifying an increase or decrease in decibels, or just set the volume to mute

 For example, decreasing the volume in this parrot video by 50%:

-For all volume effect options, see the e_volume parameter in the Transformation URL API Reference.
+effect options, see the e_volume parameter in the Transformation URL API Reference.

 Mixing audio tracks

-You can mix together two or more audio tracks by layering them on top of each other using the audio overlay.
+You can mix together two or more audio tracks by layering them on top of each other using the audio

 For example, here are two tracks of piano accompaniment from the fourth movement of Franck's Violin Sonata:

-• Lower piano accompaniment
+- Lower piano accompaniment

-• Higher piano accompaniment
+- Higher piano accompaniment

-You can then add the violin melody, which starts two seconds into the accompaniment, using another audio overlay with start offset of 2.0 (fl_layer_apply,so_2.0):
+You can then add the violin melody, which starts two seconds into the accompaniment, using another audio

-Then, you can combine other transformations, such as raising the volume of the violin line (e_volume:200):
+Then, you can combine other transformations, such as raising the volume of the violin line (e_volume:200

 See also: Audio overlays